the article and data that initiated the Ravenstonedale project

 If you have never had the opportunity to visit Ravenstonedale yourself, you can read about our Adamthwaite Reunion in the village back in 2009 and see more of the photos we took on the day.
 [I must point out that our Adamthwaite descendants only made up a small number of those in the photos - we joined in with a tour organised by the Sedbergh & District History Society]

-For those of us not fortunate enough to live in the area, you can read synopses of past talks presented at the Ravenstonedale Parish History Society on their webpage.
+If you are lucky enough to live in the area, find out about talks presented at the Ravenstonedale Parish History Society on their webpage.
 Many of these talks feature the history of particular old Ravenstonedale families.